7 Common Reasons Why Many Small Businesses Fail

 Poor business management can be a broad topic that has several smaller branches: unable to hire the right people and manage staff roles properly, failure to understand the market needs, inability to adjust the business focus once a competitor comes along, and many others.

-Unlike franchising model which provides hand-holding, independent businesses are often left on their own to manage the ins and outs of operations and handling of areas such as finance, purchasing, selling, production, and hiring and managing employees.
+Unlike the franchising model which provides hand-holding, independent businesses are often left on their own to manage the ins and outs of operations and handling of areas such as finance, purchasing, selling, production, and hiring and managing employees.
 Unless they recognize what they don’t do well, and seek help, business owners may face bleak prospects and the likelihood of the business folding.

-To remedy the problem, small business owners can educate themselves on skills they lack by attending trainings or hiring business consultants, hire employees with specialized skills, or outsource work to competent professionals.
+To remedy the problem, small business owners can educate themselves on skills they lack by attending training or hiring business consultants, hire employees with specialized skills, or outsource work to competent professionals.